Scholarship Coin Price Reaches $0.0002 (SCHO)

-Scholarship Coin (SCHO) traded 0% lower against the US dollar during the 24 hour period ending at 12:00 PM ET on October 4th.
-In the last seven days, Scholarship Coin has traded down 0.1% against the US dollar.
-One Scholarship Coin coin can currently be purchased for $0.0002 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Scholarship Coin has a total market capitalization of $2,768.14 and approximately $47.60 worth of Scholarship Coin was traded on exchanges in the last 24 hours.
+Scholarship Coin (SCHO) traded down 0% against the U.S. dollar during the twenty-four hour period ending at 8:00 AM Eastern on October 7th.
+Over the last seven days, Scholarship Coin has traded 0% lower against the U.S. dollar.
+Scholarship Coin has a market capitalization of $2,768.35 and $47.60 worth of Scholarship Coin was traded on exchanges in the last 24 hours.
+One Scholarship Coin coin can now be purchased for $0.0002 or 0.00000000 BTC on exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.